 **Salobreña Old Town

-2. Visit the small village of La CaletaJust to the west of the Salobreña old town is a small village called La Caleta.
-It is a small area that grew up around the old sugarcane factory, that at one time was the pride of Salobreña.
+2. Visit the Small Village of La CaletaJust 5-minutes to the west of Salobreña is a small fishing village called La Caleta.
+It's an area that grew up around the old sugarcane factory which at the time was the pride of Salobreña.
 The factory has since closed its doors, but the little town is still a great place to visit.

 **La Caleta, a small village near Salobreña

-Take a walk through its winding streets and grab a cold drink and tapa at one of the cafes.
-Make your way to Lavadero Square where you will find a pretty stone pathway that takes you around the cliffs to a small cove and beach, the views of Salobreña and the Peñon are amazing!
+Take a walk through its winding streets and grab a cold drink and tapa at one of its charming cafes.
+Afterwards, make your way to Lavadero Square where you will find a pretty stone pathway that takes you around the cliffs to Caletón Cove, a small cove and beach with amazing views of Salobreña and the Peñon!

 For more information about the Salobreña beaches, read our guide.